mpflynnx/static-website-azure-oidc/docs/gitpod-development-environment.md

 ## Azure CLI

 The Azure Command-Line Interface (CLI) is a cross-platform command-line tool to connect to Azure and execute administrative commands on Azure resources.
-It allows the execution of commands through a terminal using interactive command-line prompts or a script.[<sup>[5]</sup>](#external-references)
+It allows the execution of commands through a terminal using interactive command-line prompts or a script.

 ### Azure users
 Upon sign up completion of a new Azure account, you have the "Owner" and "User Access Administrator" roles for the subscription.
 For development, is it best practice to create a new user and assign less privileged roles.

-I have created a [bash script]() which will create a new user with the "Contributor" and "Role Based Access Control Administrator" roles to the subscription.
+I have created a bash script [new-azure-user.sh](../bin/new-azure-user.sh) to aid in the creation of a new user in Azure with the roles "Contributor" and "Role Based Access Control Administrator" roles.
 Which for this and most projects should be sufficient.

 To execute the script you must be logged in to the Azure CLI terminal using the first user account.